 - Location monitoring tools.
 Satellites are widely used to estimate the amount of water in the soil, crop biomass, and many other metrics.
 The data collected by connected GPS satellites or a location monitoring solution is then used by crop insurance companies, governments, scientists, policymakers, and commodity bodies.

-Thanks to these technologies, farmers can expect enhanced precision in data gathering and analysis, monitor the status of crops, and get a big-picture view of farm sites.
+Thanks to these technologies, farmers can expect enhanced precision in data gathering and analysis, monitor all crop farming activities and performance, and get a big-picture view of farm sites.

 Insights on the state of the farm

 A farmer will be getting a multifaceted analysis of all the processes you’re overseeing — crop and cattle management, weather conditions, the quality of soil, staff’s performance, and so on.
 All of these records will be stored together and easily accessible — they’ll form a cohesive picture of the site’s progress and development.

 The Internet of Things in farming reduces operating costs and production risks.
 By accurately estimating the yield volumes that’ll be harvested at each field, you’ll be able to build smarter distribution strategies and outline potential revenue streams beforehand.